kbrsh/moon-router/README.md

 });
 ```

 You will notice the `router-link` component.
 This is by default, rendered as an `a` tag, and should **always be used** to link to routes.
+A class of `router-link-active` will be applied to the active link by default, unless another class is provided in `options.activeClass`.

 When clicking on this link, the user will be shown the new route at the `router-view` component (see below), and will not actually be going to a new page.